 Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
-Student loans co-signed by a parent are assumed to be the responsibility of the student and should be included.
+Student loans co-signed by a parent are assumed to be the

 Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the institution determines the recipient.